How to Disinfect Your Phone

 For the Pixel 3a and other Android phones, Google recommends screen disinfecting wipes or eyeglasses cleaner on the screen and ordinary household soap or cleaning wipes, as needed.
 There are no restrictions on alcohol-based wipes.

-Computers, tablets, keyboards, remote controls, mouses
+How to disinfect computers, tablets, keyboards, remote controls, mouses

 - Spray 70% isopropyl alcohol on a cloth, never on the screen, keyboard or device.